Serves: 3 to 4

 - 1/3 cup buttermilk Add to list

 Wash and trim fruit to desired size.
-In a bowl, toss fruit with sugar and tapioca flour.
+In a bowl, toss fruit with 1 tablespoon sugar and tapioca flour.
 Let stand a few minutes.
 If the filling looks very runny, add a bit more tapioca and wait a few more minutes.

-Pour fruit into prepared baking pan and drop dough by large spoonfuls on top.
+Pour fruit into the prepared baking pan and drop dough by large spoonfuls on top.
 Sprinkle with a bit of sugar and bake for 20 to 30 minutes, until fruit is bubbling and topping is golden.

 Dairy-free option: Use soymilk with a drop of lemon juice in place of buttermilk, and use coconut oil in place of butter.